DeepSingh93/Python-DSA/README.md

     - Insert an element at the end
     - Printing reverse linkedlist
     - Reversing the linkedlist using doubly linkedlist
+    - Insert at the begining of the linkedlist

 # Running these files